 Photographs & text by Vijay Raj.

 Imagination can take you to those heights, where none can imagine.
 Yes in his words, His imagination is what led him up-to here.
 As he says, Travelling is a Meditation, Photography is the word “OM”.
 Without chanting the word OM, meditation is totally incomplete for him.
-Exploring & documenting new places, new people, new culture is what he live for.
-He has completed his Professional Diploma in Art of Photography from Creative Hut institute of Photography, Kerala, INDIA.
+Exploring & documenting new places, new people, new culture is what he lives for.
+He has completed his Professional Diploma in Art of Photography from Creative Hut Institute of Photography, Kerala, INDIA.